umanggoel0705/MLOps_NYC_Taxi_data/README.md

 # MLOps_NYC_Taxi_data

-This is an example of MLOps on NYC Taxi Dataset-Jan2023 (https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page)
+This is an example course of MLOps on NYC Taxi Dataset